 Their monthly charge for starter package is $39, but it is limited to just 300 members.
 In order to add more members you have to buy packages that are more expensive.
 Moreover, when you buy the starter package you do not get the option of having a custom domain.

-Their startup package comes with one year license of mere $250.
-Along with it, you also get one year of free technical support.
+Yo!Kart offers marketing, design, easy product management, reporting, and many more features that help in maximizing eCommerce capabilities.
+Yo!Kart comes with ready to use mobile apps, in-built payment gateways, and third-party integrations.
 One aspect where it outshines the competition is that there is no cap on the number of members as well as products.
-This deciding factor makes it a better choice for early stage startups.
+This deciding factor makes it a better choice for early-stage startups & large enterprises.

-Yo!Kart has impressive reporting features.
-Checking updated reports based on distinct categories like product, sales, date, user, commission, store, affiliate, etc. is quite painless.
-Moreover it lets you manage discount coupons and newsletters too quite efficiently.
+Yo!Kart has impressive marketing & reporting features.
+Checking updated reports based on distinct categories like the product, sales, date, user, commission, store, affiliate, etc is quite painless for admin and sellers.
+Also, the CMS is SEO-friendly and comes with SEO features like Meta tags optimization, XML site map, URL rewriting, integrated Google tag manager, etc. Moreover, it lets you manage discount coupons and newsletters quite efficiently.

 Magento (Community Edition)